 I also feel there’s more room for cybersecurity vendors and insurers to work more closely together, as they both have a common goal: Insurers don't want a claim, and the cybersecurity vendor doesn't want a breach.

 A: How quickly does the cybersecurity landscape evolve?
 What does the future of cybersecurity look like?

 Often, cybersecurity vendors are playing catchup.
 For example, suppose a cybercriminal finds a new way to use a Microsoft Windows system utility.
-In that case, it will take some time before a vendor has the behavioural logic to look for that particular activity.
+In that case, it will take some time before a vendor has the behavioral logic to look for that particular activity.

 We're certainly in a very active period where every cybersecurity vendor needs regular updates to their detection logic.
 While machine learning can help with this process, those models still require frequent updates.

-So, essentially, all cybersecurity vendors are constantly improving the detection capabilities they have in their products—and organisations want to stay current.
+So, essentially, all cybersecurity vendors are constantly improving the detection capabilities they have in their products—and organizations want to stay current.
 However, this doesn’t mean a full product update is required on a regular basis, especially in the case of SaaS-based products that get updated automatically by the vendor or receive regular over-the-air updates.
 The customers that end up in the most trouble are typically the ones running on-premises software and not updating it frequently.

 Thankfully, as quickly as the attack strategies change, so do the protection methods.
 Customers in the best position are the ones doing what they can with respect to detection.
 That includes leveraging managed services as well as technologies like EDR and extended detection and response (XDR).
 XDR extends the EDR approach beyond the endpoint to correlate threat activity across endpoints, email, networks and more.